cjmDevelop/Responsive-Nav-Sidebar/README.md

 # Responsive-Nav-Sidebar
-Responsive nav & sidebar for desktop and mobile views.
+A responsive nav & sidebar for desktop and mobile views.